umasivakumar232/Bikesharing/README.md

 <img width="960" alt="Bike repair" src="https://user-images.githubusercontent.com/85518330/133930067-2140c8df-d18d-4dd6-a5c9-6b539d8cd145.png">

-I have some insights based on the New York City bike sharing data, next I need to figure out how I can fit my findings to support my idea od starting a Bike Sharing business in Des Moines
+I have some insights based on the New York City bike sharing data, next I need to figure out how I can fit my findings to support my idea of starting a Bike Sharing business in Des Moines

 ## New York vs. Des Moines